rehierl/node-tree-outliner/3-basic-design/3-6-0-section-hierarchy.md

 need to be restricted.
 That is, those sections need to be closed before the subsequent section will be entered.

-In order to shift a subsequent section downwards in the section hierarchy (i.e. increased height/depth), a subsequent section must be located within the scope of all of its presequent ancestor sections.
+In order to move a subsequent section downwards in the section hierarchy (i.e. increased height/depth), a subsequent section must be located within the scope of all of its presequent ancestor sections.
 That is, the scope of all presequent ancestor sections must be widened in order to include the